davidfilipovic/BookApplication/README.md

 * Data is persisted into MongoDB
 * A web project enables data quering and their presentation

-##Used technologies and instalint instrunctions
+##Used technologies and instaling instructions

  This project has been created as a Maven project by using Spring MVC Framework in Java.